-Emily Rodda grew up with her two younger brothers on Sydney’s North Shore and graduated from the University of Sydney in 1973 with an MA (Hons) in English Literature.
-Always an avid reader, she moved naturally into a career in publishing, first as a book editor, and finally as a publisher at Angus & Robertson.
+Emily Rodda grew up with her two younger brothers on Sydney's North Shore and graduated from the University of Sydney in 1973 with an MA (Hons) in English Literature.
+Always an avid reader, she moved naturally into a career in publishing, first as a book editor, and finally as Publisher at Angus & Robertson.
+Later she became Editor of the Australian Women's Weekly.

-In 1995 Emily Rodda won the prestigious Dromkeen Medal.
-The judges of the award said of her that she “maintains a prolific writing schedule, continues to provide a role model in promoting children’s literature, and still spends many hours sharing her love of books with children and educators”.
+In 1995 she won the prestigious Dromkeen Medal.
+The judges of the award said of her that she "maintains a prolific writing schedule, continues to provide a role model in promoting children's literature, and still spends many hours sharing her love of books with children and educators".
+In 2019 she was awarded an honorary doctorate by the University of Western Sydney, and in the same year was made a Companion of the Order of Australia for her services to Australian literature.

 Why did you become a writer?